joemorstan/jobs/README.md

 # jobs

-Basically, its a system for posting and searching resumes and vacancies, with functionality like registration, favorites etc. It's not yet complete, but is enough for evaluation of my competence.
+Basically, its a system for posting and searching resumes and vacancies, with functionality like registration, favorites etc. It's my first project using Laravel, and there's still a lot of work to do.